ISPP Early Career Scholars

 Call for Applications: Early Career Committee Positions

-The Early Career Committee (ECC) is now accepting applications for the 2018-19 open positions.
+The Early Career Committee (ECC) is now accepting applications for the 2019-20 open positions.
 Please read about the open positions and the applications process HERE.
 The application form can be accessed HERE.
-Note that the deadline to apply has been extended to 16 May 2018, and that you must also e-mail your vita to the ECC.
+Note that the deadline to apply is 3 May 2019, and that you must also e-mail your vita to the ECC.

 ISPP’s Elevator Pitch